Islam in the African diaspora: History

-It is very well known that many religious practices and other African traditions and ways of life were brought to America through the slave trade.
-Islam is no special case, as the religion was brought from Africa to the Caribbean and the United States in the exact same way.
-An article by Enslaved and Freed African Muslims: Spiritual Wayfarers in the South and Lowcount, anywhere from fifteen to thirty percent of the enslaved people that were brought to the Americas through the slave trade practiced some form of Islam and shared in their religious practices.
-Because of facts like this, claims can be made that this is how Islam first got the Americans and how it was able to grow and infiltrate its practices and ideas into other slaves who may not have come from those same western African countries.
-As stated earlier Islam spread throughout west Africa and influenced some of the other practices in those religions which would lead to even more influence from Islam once those people with their religions were forced to come to the Americas.
+Islam was already well established in West Africa by the time the transatlantic slave trade started, having reached northern Nigeria by the fourteenth century.
+There, it syncretized with West African traditional religion, resulting in the development of Sufist practices.
+These practices also came to the Americas during the slave trade.
+Most Muslim Africans enslaved to the Americas were captured in raids and expeditions during a time span of 350 years.
+Between fifteen to thirty percent of the enslaved people that were brought to the Americas through the slave trade practiced some form of Islam.
+Out of these, many continued to practice Islam, thus becoming the first major Muslim populations in the Americas, at least in the American South.

-The slave trade would be the reason for the first strong presence of Muslims and Islam in the United States.
+The slave trade would be the reason for the first presence of Muslims and Islam in the United States.
 These slaves continued to practice and preach their traditions and ways of life and pass them on to their friends and families growing the culture and religion.
-These same Lowcountry articles continue to go on and talk about how Americans today only picture middle eastern people and even the violent terrorist groups that come from some of those counties when thinking about Islam.
-But in reality, Islam had been in this country for so many years prior to these groups and stereotypes and that people tend to forget about how Islam arrived in this country in the first place.
-Without the first presence of Muslims coming from the slave trade, it is very unlikely that Islam would have been able to spread and have an influence as much as it does in the country today.
-Islam was likely an escape for these slaves as it was something from their home and roots that they could continue to practice and live through to keep their heritage and beliefs alive.
+These same Lowcountry articles continue to go on and talk about how Americans only picture middle eastern people and even the violent terrorist groups that come from some of those counties when thinking about Islam.
+But in reality, Islam had been in this country for many years prior to these groups and stereotypes and that people tend to forget about how Islam arrived in this country in the first place.
+Without the presence of Muslims coming from the slave trade, it is unlikely that Islam would have been able to spread and have an influence as much as it does in the country today.
+Islam was an escape for these slaves as it was something from their home and roots that they could continue to practice and live through to keep their heritage and beliefs alive.